fjkz/tt-runner/doc/en/README.md

 Test nodes are main test cases.

 Test nodes in the same directory have no order.
 Each test case should be independent.
-See the section of "Enhancing the quality of test suites".
+See the section of "Enhancing Quality of Test Suites".

 #### Run Nodes